Ground cuckooshrike: Threats and conservation status

-Though the population of the ground cuckoo-shrike is decreasing, its conservation status is classed as least concern.
+Though the population of the ground cuckooshrike is decreasing, its conservation status is classed as least concern.
 In 2013, it was listed as vulnerable in Victoria under the Advisory List of Threatened Vertebrate Fauna in Victoria 2013.

-A possible threat to the ground cuckoo-shrike is the increase in woody vegetation density.
-This would benefit most woodland bird species, but in the case of the ground cuckoo-shrike which dwells in open woodland habitats, it could have a detrimental effect on its population.
+A possible threat to the ground cuckooshrike is the increase in woody vegetation density.
+This would benefit most woodland bird species, but in the case of the ground cuckooshrike which dwells in open woodland habitats, it could have a detrimental effect on its population.